ncmiller/goals/diaries/running.md

+## Sunday, May 21, 2017

+Total bummer, dude.
+Still battling injury in my right knee - it hasn't quite fully healed.
+The best course of action is to let it heal for a couple of weeks while I do low-impact exercise.
+Unfortunately, it most likely means I won't be able to stay on track for my goals.
+End of June is the 22-minute 5K.
+Perhaps still doable.

+I'm going to invest in better shoes.
+I like Asiics and think they're super comfortable, but I don't think they're right for the shape of my foot.
+The shoe has a high arch, and so does my foot, and from what I've read, i should be looking for a more flat-soled shoe.
+I have a problem of under-pronation, which means I land and push from the outside of feet.
+Neutral shoes with extra cushioning may be able to help.

+In the mean time, I've been rowing and biking.
+I might toss the biking though, since it only works lower body and doesn't burn many calories in the 30 minutes I have to exercise in the morning.
+I've been getting better at rowing.
+I was able to row 8K in 30 minutes, which is decent for a beginner.
+I'll mix in some elliptical work to see if that can be a replacement for running.

+Depending on how the next 4-6 weeks go, I may have to abandon running altogether a rework my goals.

 ## Sunday, April 30, 2017

 It turns out I injured my knee worse than I thought two weeks ago.
 I took tne